A Meatloaf Even Your Kids Will Enjoy

 - Remove the baking dish from the water bath, and let the meat loaf rest for 20 minutes before slicing and serving.

-my friend likes hot and spicy food. would it be good if i add some real hot peppers to this. thanks
+My friend likes hot and spicy food.
+Would it be good if I added some real hot peppers to this?
+Thanks

 Wanda,